Europe prepares to lift lockdowns as coronavirus cases slow

 Students would gradually begin their return to school as of May 4, Merkel added.
 But a ban on gatherings of two or more people, including religious services, will remain in place.

-The Bavarian region’s premier, Markus Soder, added that he aims to relax restrictions on restaurants, bars, and hotels for tourists by May 11, but large gatherings will likely be banned until at least the end of August.
+The Bavarian region’s premier, Markus Soeder, added that he aims to relax restrictions on restaurants, bars and hotels for tourists by May 11, but large gatherings will likely be banned until at least the end of August.

-"We do not know what is going to happen as the measures begin to be eased and there needs to be real-time monitoring in place to be able to have this fluid, directional shifting of measures if this becomes necessary," said Natasha Azzopardi-Muscat, public health adviser to the WHO.
+"We do not know what is going to happen as the measures begin to be eased and there needs to be real-time monitoring in place to be able to have this fluid, directional shifting of measures if this becomes necessary," Dr. Natasha Azzopardi-Muscat, public health adviser to the WHO, said.

 Italy — the hardest-hit country in Europe — began to ease some lockdown measures Tuesday in an effort to revive its languishing economy.